Vasile Stroescu: Nationalist sponsor

 The family's renewed contributions have led various authors to refer to Vasile as Transylvania or Bessarabia's "Maecenas".
-Transylvanians such as Justinian Teculescu dedicated him verse of praise; others believed that he was not a real man, but a fictional character created by the Romanian state to hide its direct involvement in Austro-Hungarian affairs.
+Transylvanians such as Justinian Teculescu dedicated him verse of praise; others believed that he was not a real man, but a fictional character created by the Romanian state to hide its direct involvement in Austro-Hungarian affairs (or, alternatively, by the Tsarist autocracy, so as to "deceive the Romanians").
 Stroescu also sponsored individual Bessarabians to pursue their education abroad, as he did with physician and fellow Romanian nationalist Elena Alistar, and founded an eponymous Stroescu Help Club for the Romanian Americans of Cleveland.
 Between June 1910 and August 1911, he paid for Nour to publish a Russian-language paper, Bessarabets, and, after 1913, financed the newspaper Cuvânt Moldovenesc, published by Halippa and Alexandri, also helping peasants with their subscriptions.

+By 1912, Stroescu was living in Lausanne, but still appeared incognito to celebrate the golden jubilee of Petru Maior Society in Budapest.
+Though he agreed to sponsor this club, he reportedly expressed derision for the students' claim that they were living in squalor, and also concluded that the Romanians in Hungary-proper were anything but repressed.
+Stroescu was by then also expressing his disenchantment with his Transylvanian colleagues—as summarized by Nour, he "ran across some of the Romanian 'psychologies', and was disappointed by them."
+His letters to his fund's beneficiaries often included "drastic reprimands."
+In November 1910, he addressed an open letter to the Transylvanian leader Octavian Goga, which noted that the Romanian students at Franz Joseph University had proven incapable of either forming their own union or of publicizing calls for material support in the local press.
+In mid-1912, the newspaper Românul of Arad hosted Stroescu's admonishment of political and economic affairs in Romania-proper.
+In these passages (criticized in turn by the Romanian D. Nanu), Stroescu mocked Romania as incapable of providing support to Romanian communities outside its borders—formed of sharecroppers and state bureaucrats, its society could not produce a budgetary surplus, and therefore could not match his own philanthropy.